dennislee22/dennislee22.github.io/docs/cdppvc/ecs.md

     ![](../../assets/images/ecs/addecs5.png)

-6. CM is installing the agent in each ECS host in parallel and will subsequently install the parcels.
+6. CM is installing the agent in each ECS node in parallel and will subsequently install the parcels.

     ![](../../assets/images/ecs/addecs6.png)